-This section describes the process of determining net greenhouse gas emission reductions and Emission Reduction Tons (ERTs) issued for a Reporting Period for which a valid verification report has been filed with ACR.
-Total greenhouse gas emission reductions ($C{ACR,t}$) are calculated using equation 24 by adjusting the difference between the project and baseline carbon stock changes for leakage and uncertainty then multiplying by a non-permanence buffer deduction.
+This section describes the process of determining net GHG emission reductions and ERTs issued for a reporting period for which a valid verification report has been filed with ACR.
+Total GHG emission reductions ($C{ACR,t}$) are calculated using equation 24 by adjusting the difference between the project and baseline carbon stock changes for leakage and uncertainty then multiplying by a non-permanence buffer deduction.